Asia: the world’s largest continent. Home to a diverse range of climates, landscapes, cultures and traditions.

 Asian inspired fantasy is at the top of its game at the minute, and you can certainly draw some parallels between European & Asian fantasy despite notable differences.
 Perhaps this is because of the close proximity of the continents – Eurasia sharing a similar brand of military history that often inspires popular sword and sorcery fantasy, that the other continents don’t share.
 The rich cultural history involving dragons in East Asia also further enhances that fantastical mysticism vibe.

 There are so many choices for recent highly rated books this has probably been the easiest (and hardest) choice of itinerary on the tour so far.
-Enjoy some brilliant books, starting with a recent SPFBO champion!
+Enjoy some brilliant books, starting with an SPFBO champion!
 Congratulations M L Wang!

 The Sword of Kaigen – M L Wang